 It depends on the mailbox's age and reputation.
 New mailboxes should start with a handful per day and ramp slowly; established, warmed mailboxes can handle more.
 Sending high volume from a cold mailbox is the fastest way to burn its reputation.

 Warmerly warms your mailboxes and runs your sequences so your cold emails get seen.
-Start free, no card required.
+7-day free trial, no charge until day 8.